Man sought for shooting at plainclothes Philadelphia police officers turns self in

 According to investigators, the three officers were traveling in an unmarked police vehicle on the 1400 block of Sharpnack Street when a man on a bicycle, identified as Thomas, was riding by their driver's side window.

-One of the officers rolled down his window to ask the man if he was okay.
+One of the officers rolled down his window to ask the man if he was OK.

 Officials say Thomas then produced a gun and began firing shots at the officers.